Picture Credits: Simon Williams

 RAN SINGH PARMAR

-In 1982, Raju Bhai (Rajagopal Ji) was linking the youth of Chambal with the campaign of non-violence and peace with the work of 'Yuva Shanti Sena' after the rebel surrender in Chambal.
+In 1982, Raju Bhai (Rajagopal Ji, President) was linking the youth of Chambal with the campaign of non-violence and peace with the work of 'Yuva Shanti Sena' after the rebel surrender in Chambal.
 I decided to join this peacebuilding process and devote my life to the service of the marginalized people.
 From Ekta Parishad, I learned nonviolent activism and widely using it to fight against injustice and violence.
 Together we have succeeded to motivate thousands of rural youth to take up the lead from the bottom and stand for the deprived community.

 Today, as the president of Ekta Parishad organization, I want that in the coming years, we should work realistically for the self-reliance, social empowerment of the deprived society, and realize the dreams of Mahatma Gandhi in real sense.